 Students in need of prescription medication during the day will need a doctor's note, the medication in the original container, and a signed release form.
-Office staff will dispense medications if they comply with this policy.
+Trained staff will dispense medications that comply with this policy.
 Non-prescription medication will not be dispensed unless the parent brings the medication to school and signs a release form.

-Students 5th grade and above with asthma may carry their inhaler to school in their backpacks only if the office has on file the above three items as well as a special, parent release form that may be obtained from the office.
+Students with asthma may carry their inhaler to school in their backpacks only if the office has on file the above three items as well as a special, parent release form that may be obtained from the office.
 These documents must be on file with the office even if the student only occasionally carries the inhaler to school.
 It is vital that every inhaler is marked with the student's full name in permanent marker.